|Feb 6, 2015|

 Efforts are always underway by civic boosters to bring in more tourist dollars.
 One grinding its way through the development process is the Calistoga Hills Resort, destined to consume a wooded hillside

-just east of the town.
+just south of the town.
 It is the focus of those people who see the dangers of further tourist development on the character of their small town.
 Besides community opposition, the project has always had financing problems

 , and the project has run into environmental issues with the California Department of Forestry in its desire to cut down a forest to make way for its buildings and parking lots.
 The property was sold last year